Chemistry

 5 Credit Hours

-Prerequisite: MAT103 or instructor permission
+Prerequisite: MAT 104 or instructor permission

 This course provides a college-level introduction to chemistry and is intended for students going into technological, scientific, or medical fields.
 The course will focus on chemical compounds, their properties and reactions, and the scientific laws that determine their behavior.
 Course topics will include basic chemical concepts, calculations with chemical formulas and equations, chemical reactions, thermochemistry, modern theories of the atom and electronic structure, chemical periodicity, and chemical bonds.